RitchieLab/GWAS-QC/README.md

 * Make a note of ideal imputed graph vs the tutorial imputed R-sq graph
 * Upload drop_relateds.sh but we need to adapt the dependencies / paths
 * Check for and fix any remaining hardcoded paths
+* Check with journal about paywall issues that every institution seems to be experiencing